 |Eureka (Northern Cali)||Emerland Forest Cabins||Cute little cabins that can come included w/ a kitchen.
 Communal garden.
 Located very near the coast.|

 Good news is that there is a huge array of hotels and apartments in California.
 The bad news is that they’re all expensive, even by American standards.
 Staying in San Francisco can be ESPECIALLY expensive.

 For those road tripping in California on a budget, you’re either going to have to get very creative or accept the fact that you’ll be crashing in some pretty basic digs.

 Cheap hotels in California are like those in much of the USA – barren, bland, and sometimes bleak.
 You’ll find some pretty decent motels and budget hotels in California, ones that are clean and tidy, but they’ll still be an eyesore and often located in a rough part of town.
 You’ll be paying at least $60-$80/night minimum as well.

 AirBnBs in California are usually around the same price as hotels, if not cheaper.
 Since you’ll often be staying in someone’s home or in a shared space, there’s a better rapport and at least some character.

 Californians can be really creative with their homes as well – I’ve seen luxury Airstreams, yurts, and even a Gingerbread house on AirBnB!

 To save the most money, stick to hostels and campgrounds on your road trip through California.
-Hostels in California are actually really nice and are usually the most affordable accommodation available.
+Hostels in California are actually really nice (some of the best hostels in the US, in fact) and are usually the most affordable accommodation available.
 Camping is the best way to experience the beautiful nature in California; it’s also the cheapest way to visit California.

 If you’re feeling lucky you could try your hand at couchsurfing!
 Lots of people use this though so competition is quite high in California.